Adam Kay talks This is Going to Hurt with Mark Watson

-In equal parts hilarious and horrifying, This is Going to Hurt is the memoir of former junior doctor turned comedian and screenwriter, Adam Kay.
-This is Going to Hurt was selected as the first book for the Zoe Ball Book Club, part of Zoe's new show on ITV, Zoe Ball on Saturday and Sunday.
+In equal parts hilarious and horrifying, This is Going to Hurt is the memoir of former junior doctor turned comedian and screenwriter, Adam Kay, and has been adapted as a BBC comedy-drama.

 MW: Can you describe what the book is about, just in case anyone doesn’t know?